roperete/DRAFT-Sensor-Suite/Grafana/README.md

 From there, you can install grafana with the pack	ge manager on the raspberry pi.

 **NOTE** : the default install did not work, the nightly built as of 15/Jul/2025 did.
-The isntalled package is the open source 'gafana-nightly-12.1.0-253421' 64 bits.
+The installed package is the open source 'gafana-nightly-12.1.0-253421' 64 bits.